Three-13 Salon is Cobb Chamber's Small Business of the Year

 Also at the event, the chamber inducted last year’s winner, Otter’s Chicken, into the Small Business of the Year Hall of Fame.

-The chamber also announced four 2020 Businesses to Watch, which opened less than three years ago and have achieved significant growth:
+The chamber also announced four 2020 Businesses to Watch, which opened less than three years ago and have achieved significant growth.
+They are:

 (0) comments